Ahren-Chen/Ahren-Chen.github.io/README.txt

+**NOTE:
+The current website is under renovation as of Jan 1 2024, and will be back up soon.**

 This is my own personal website that I made using HTML, CSS, and Javascript.
 It currently holds most of my experiences and projects up until now.
 I am planning to continue updating this as I create new projects.